juxor/afaq/markdown/secJ2.md

 complicated than the simple organ of the economically dominant class pictured by Marxists.
 There are continual struggles both inside and outside the state bureaucracies, struggles that influence policies and empower different groups of people.
-This can produce clashes with the ruling elite, while the need of the state to defend the system **as a whole** causes conflict with the interests of sections of the capitalist class.
+This can produce clashes within the ruling elite, while the need of the state to defend the system **as a whole** causes conflict with the interests of sections of the capitalist class.
 Due to this, many radical parties believe that the state is neutral and so it makes sense to work within